 Some may recall that I claimed that this blog by Ruth Guilding should be required reading for all Americans beginning right around the time we begin to eat solid food.

-You see; it’s a lot like marmite.
+You see, it’s a lot like marmite.

-You know that stuff that is spread on toast that looks and tastes like congealed motor oil infused with salt and yeast?
+What on earth am I talking about?
+Marmite.
+Ya know that stuff that is spread on toast that looks and tastes like congealed motor oil infused with salt and yeast?
 Well, apparently, you have to be breast-fed marmite in order to “enjoy” it.
 Otherwise, no American should ever go anywhere near it.
 That is, unless your bike chain needs greasing.

 Yes, I’m being completely facetious and I do hope that my Anglo-Saxon readers are having a jolly chuckle.
 I am really poking fun of us unadventurous Yankees.